FlorentGuyon/esiea-osint/README.md

 # ESIEA | OSINT Project

-This project is an OSINT tool based on open source python scripts (called "modules" in the following text).
+This project is an open source intelligence (OSINT) tool.
+Using personal data (name, e-mail address...), it collects open informations (photos, texts...) from different web sources and writes them all in a JSON file and a PDF report.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ### Requirements

-The main script uses Python 3 so, you must download the latest version of Python 3.
-Some modules still use Python 2 so, you must also download the latest version of Phython 2.
+The main script uses Python 3.
+You must download the latest version of Python 3.

 * https://www.python.org/downloads/source/

 Some modules have requirements, the setup script download the requirements automatically during its execution.
 Python requirements are downloaded with the paquet manager "Pip".
-Download pip with the following command:
+Download pip with the following (Linux) command:
 ```
 sudo apt install python3-pip
 ```

 ### Installing

-Clone or download the project in your local machine.
+Clone or download the project on your local machine.
 ```
 git clone https://github.com/FlorentGuyon/esiea-osint
 ```